-We rely on the efficient and uninterrupted operation of complex information technology systems and networks, some of which are managed and/or hosted by third-party providers.
-All information technology systems and networks are potentially vulnerable to damage or interruption from a variety of sources, including but not limited to cyberattacks, malicious software, security breach, energy blackouts, natural disasters, terrorism, war and telecommunication failures.
+We rely on the efficient and uninterrupted operation of complex information technology systems and networks, some of which are within Take-Two and some of which are managed and/or hosted by third-party providers.
+All information technology systems and networks are potentially vulnerable to damage or interruption from a variety of sources, including but not limited to cyber-attacks, malicious software, security breach, energy blackouts, natural disasters, terrorism, war and telecommunication failures.
 We may also face sophisticated attacks, referred to as advanced persistent threats, which are cyber-attacks aimed at compromising our intellectual property and other commercially-sensitive information, such as the source code and game assets for our software or confidential customer or employee information, which remain undetected for prolonged periods of time.
 Information technology system or network failure or security breach could negatively affect our business continuity, operations and financial results.
 These risks extend to the networks and e-commerce sites of console platform providers and other partners who sell and host our content online.
 We may incur additional costs to remedy the damages caused by these disruptions or security breaches.